ncperdomo/FICORO_GNSS/README.md

 		4. Save the combined velocity field data and plot velocity maps.

 7. **Manual filtering**: Remove outliers based on geographical coordinates and radii, generating cleaned data files and logs of removed stations.
-The script uses parallel processing to handle multiple input velocity fields in diferent reference frames efficiently.
+The script uses parallel processing to handle multiple input velocity fields in different reference frames efficiently.

 ---